| SOCIAL ATLASES

 |Mapping and Planning Support (M.A.P.S.)
 Alberta Capital Region is pleased to provide

-Social Atlases for both the City of Edmonton and the Alberta Capital Region.
+Social Atlases for both the Alberta Capital Region and the City of Edmonton.

 These maps have evolved from the work M.A.P.S. has been undertaking with local area networks of human service providers

 since 2004 using the Community Mapping & Collaborative Planning Process (diagram and

 The benefits realized through the community mapping and collaborative planning process are:

 Although M.A.P.S. has made every effort to ensure the information within the maps is accurate and correct;